Yasheed1995/DS_stock/README.md

 --bin_size size			number of bins for classification
 ```
-For more commands, please refer to class.sh.
+For more commands, please refer to class.sh & run.sh.

 # Outputs
 The prediction curves and the confusion matrix are saved in fig directory.

 You may find the results according to model name.